 Traction Starts with Tires

-Most times the need for a winch comes from a simple lack of traction and the first place to start with gaining traction is outfitting high-quality tires that were designed to perform in the environment that you are traveling in and the style of traveling that you hope to do.
+Essentially, losing traction and then momentum are the primary causes of a rig getting stuck.
+The first place to start to prevent a loss of traction is fitting high-quality tires to your vehicle — ones that were designed to perform in the environment that you are traveling in and the style of traveling that you hope to do.

-If you plan to try your hand at extremely difficult trails with the opportunity for muddy tracks, crawling big rocks, or otherwise difficult terrain a set of larger-than-stock, mud-terrain tires (MT’s for short) are the norm.
+If you plan to traverse difficult trails with the opportunity for muddy tracks, crawling big rocks, or otherwise difficult terrain a set of larger-than-stock, mud-terrain tires (M/T) are the norm.
 The General Grabber X3 is a highly regarded mud tire that performs well enough on the highway while really shining on the rough stuff.
-The open tread design allows for optimum traction in the mud, sand, snow, and gravel with enough siping to self-clean the tread.
+The open tread design allows for optimum traction in the mud, sand, and gravel with enough siping to self-clean the tread.